grantlemons/canvas-grading/README.md

 Commands:
-  debug        Read in a results file, parse it and output the result submissions  Download ungraded submissions and print the paths to standard output grade        Upload grades and comments from file count        Count the number of submissions meeting a requirement help         Print this message or the help of the given subcommand(s)
+  debug        Read in a results file, parse it and output the result submissions  Download submissions meeting a predicate and print the paths to standard output grade        Upload grades and comments from file count        Count the number of submissions meeting a predicate help         Print this message or the help of the given subcommand(s)

 Arguments: